Devoir23/Documents-Summarizer/README.md

 This Streamlit application allows users to upload PDF documents and obtain summaries using advanced NLP techniques.
 It also includes a chat feature for querying documents interactively.
 We have explored power of **Llama-index** + **Ollama**

+This **README.md** file provides a structured overview of your project, installation instructions, usage guidelines, dependencies, a detailed code walkthrough, and contribution guidelines.

 ## Features

 - **Document Upload**: Upload PDF documents to summarize.